v4rakh/upda/_doc/DEPLOYMENT.md

 # Deployment

+## Native

+Download the binary for your operating system.
+Next, use the binary or execute it locally.

+See the provided systemd service example [upda.service](./contrib/upda.service) to deploy on a UNIX/Linux machine.

+## Container

 Use one of the provided `docker-compose` examples, edit to your needs.
 Then issue `docker compose up` command.

 All applications should be up and running.